 Whether you boast some incredible natural curls, have had your hair permed, or curl it on your own, there’s a good chance you’re at a bit of a loss with how to style and maintain these curls.

+Before everything, ask yourself what is my natural hair curl type.
+First, learn all the specifics and then think about potential style types.
 It’s good to keep in mind that investing in some curly hair-focused products is something you may want to consider to make styling and maintaining your curls just a little bit easier.

 Never Comb a Dry Curl